Joe Brown (musician): 1970s and after

 Brown still performs and makes occasional television appearances.
 In 2005, he co-wrote a musical, Don't You Rock Me Daddio, with songwriter Roger Cook, while in December 2006, he was one of three guest hosts of Sounds of the '60s on BBC Radio 2 during the absence of host Brian Matthew, having already presented two series on rock and roll for the same station.

 In 2008, Brown's 50th anniversary celebrations included a UK gold album for sales over 100,000 copies of Joe Brown – The Very Best Of, a 37-date spring tour, an all-star concert at the Royal Albert Hall with Mark Knopfler, Jools Holland, Dennis Locorriere, Dave Edmunds, Sam Brown, Chas & Dave and others, and a 36-date autumn-winter tour.

 His album More of the Truth was released in the UK on 13 October 2008 and, in 2009, the US musical instrument manufacturer Kala launched a series of 'Joe Brown' ukuleles.
 At the Mojo magazine's awards in London on 11 June 2009, Brown was presented with the lifetime award for outstanding contribution to music after 51 years' recording.

 In late 2010, Brown was asked by Rick Parfitt of Status Quo to support them for the arena section (nine shows) of their UK tour in late 2010, and he continued to tour throughout 2011.
 A triple DVD and CD set of the latter tour was released of his show at the Liverpool Philharmonic.

 In November 2011 Mojos album Harrison Covered, released to mark the tenth anniversary of George Harrison's death, included Brown's recording of Harrison's "That's the Way It Goes".

 in 2014 Brown pulled out of the Village Pump Folk Festival for medical reasons.
-Due to headline the Friday night of the event taking place from 25 July, he was replaced by Peatbog Faeries.
+He was replaced by Peatbog Faeries.